ShiningVenus/CozyCritters/README.md

 - Currently Not Required — App works without a backend

 ### 📝 Content Management
-An optional [Decap CMS](https://decapcms.org/) interface lives at `/admin/` and edits JSON files in the `content/` directory via Git commits.
+An optional [Decap CMS](https://decapcms.org/) interface lives at `/admin/`.
+Sign in through `/cms-login.html` using credentials from `cms-users.json` to edit JSON files in the `content/` directory without relying on GitHub.

 ### ♿ Accessibility & Design
 - Radix UI foundation for ARIA and keyboard support